Holding a street party in Kensington and Chelsea

-What a street party is
+What is a street party?

-Street parties take place in small residential roads where they will not affect traffic or parking.
+Street parties take place in small residential roads where they will have minimal affect on traffic or parking.

 If you want to check that your event qualifies as a street party, contact us at:

-Phone: 020 7341 5762
+- Phone: 020 7341 5762

-What you need to do
+What do I need to do?

 To organise your street party, you'll need to:

-What happens next
+What happens next?